dqkqd/easy-recipes/readme.md

 MANAGER_TOKEN=
 ```

-Testing with real authentication will be very slow, so it's not recommend.
+*Testing with real authentication will be very slow, so it's not recommend.*

 ### Frontend

 **Easy recipes**'s frontend is developing using [Vue](https://vuejs.org/) and [TypeScript](https://www.typescriptlang.org/).
-You should have the latest [Nodejs 20.7](https://nodejs.org/en) installed to develop frontend.
+You should have latest [Nodejs](https://nodejs.org/en) installed to develop frontend.

 To get start, go to frontend folder and install necessary packages